Inside NFL free-agent contract numbers: Who really got the best deals?

 Cameron Wake, DE, Tennessee Titans

 I get it.
 Wake is 37 years old.
-To get any deal at all at this point is a miracle, as is Wake's entire career to some extent.
+To get any deal at this point is a miracle, as is Wake's entire career to some extent.
 I just think the Titans got a steal here.
 The top-line numbers say $23 million for three years, but this is really a one-year, $8 million deal with $7.25 million guaranteed.
 (He can add $750,000 in per-game roster bonuses.)

 This is basically what they were paying Brian Orakpo, who just retired.
 And Wake is a freak who has four double-digit-sack seasons since turning 30.
 There's no reason to assume he's about to go off a cliff at age 37 just because most mortals do.